MicrosoftDocs/azure-docs/articles/app-service/configure-ssl-certificate-in-code.md

 ## Load certificate in Windows apps

-The `WEBSITE_LOAD_CERTIFICATES` app settings makes the specified certificates accessible to your Windows hosted app in the Windows certificate store, and the location depends on the [pricing tier](overview-hosting-plans.md):
+The `WEBSITE_LOAD_CERTIFICATES` app setting makes the specified certificates accessible to your Windows hosted app in the Windows certificate store, and the location depends on the [pricing tier](overview-hosting-plans.md):

 - **Isolated** tier - in [Local Machine\My](/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores).
 - All other tiers - in [Current User\My](/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores).